Cindy Kimberly Gets Flirty In Yellow Bra While Reading ‘Playboy’

 “D*mn what address should I send the child support too?” joked another fan.

-“Maam you are so gorgeous i would do anything just to see you in person i will be your assistant i will tie your shoes…” said a follower.
+“Maam you are so gorgeous i would do anything just to see you in person i will be your assistant i will tie your shoes…,” said a follower.

 “The important thing is you look hot doing nothing,” added another follower.